- Routine, Structured, Consistent (e.g., same things at the same time of day)

 - Are all doors secured in such a way that the person cannot get out without assistance?
 (Wandering is a common symptom of Alzheimer’s disease and can be extremely dangerous if the person becomes lost or disoriented outside.
 Locks can help prevent wandering but must be installed in such a way to make the person’s “escape” difficult without making access to the house impossible in the event of an emergency, like a fire.
 Because Alzheimer’s disease makes the acquisition of new knowledge difficult or impossible, installing a new and unfamiliar lock or placing an old lock in a different place on the door may be enough to prevent the person from opening the door.)

 - Are all windows secured in such a way that the person can’t get out without assistance?
-(It is essential that the windows be easily opened in the event of fire.
+(It is essential that the windows be easily opened in the event of a fire.
 If you have any questions about the safest way to secure your windows; consult the fire Department.

 - Have all radiators been blocked off or covered with radiator guards?